AdobeDocs/commerce-admin.en/help/stores-purchase/currency.md

 ---
 title: Currency
-description: <Add description here>
+description: Learn about how your store can support multiple currencies to enhance the customer experience.
 ---
 # Currency

 Adobe Commerce and Magento Open Source give you the ability to accept currencies from more than 200 countries around the world.
-If the store supports multiple currencies, a Currency Chooser appears in the header after currency rates are [updated](currency-update.md).
+If the store supports multiple currencies, a _currency chooser_ appears in the header after currency rates are [updated](currency-update.md).

 >[!NOTE]
 >